yourealwaysbe/js-osm/README.md

 Usage
 =====

 Direct your browser to index.html.
-Download some OSM PBF files -- possibly from [here](http://download.geofabrik.de/) -- and load them with the button on the top.
+Either download the currently viewable area using the "Download View" button, or download some OSM PBF files -- possibly from [here](http://download.geofabrik.de/) -- and load them with the button on the bottom.

 Notes